msjimc/AgileROH/README.md

 The next 23 lines form a table of the number of SNPs analysed on each autosomal chromosome.
 Typically, the number of variants depends on the length of the chromosome and the number of genes it contains that are in the pulldown reagent.
 Finally, ```AgileROHFilterer``` will state "*Filtering the VCF file*" indicating it is creating the results files.
 Since ```AgileROHFinder``` does not filter the variants, it just states "*Completed task*".

-### Incorrectly named input file
+### Wrong input file name

 |Figure 3: Wrong input file|
 |-|
 |![Figure 3](images/figure3.jpg) |

-Figure 3 shows the program feedback if the input file is incorrectly entered.
-A similar message will be displayed if the program can not open it because it is open for editing in another program.
+Figure 3: Feedback if the input file is incorrectly entered.
+A similar message will be displayed if the program can not open the file because it is open for editing in another program.

 ### Trying to export data to a folder that doesn't exist